 In the aftermath of another data scandal - this time involving the largest repository of personal and social data ever seen in history — Facebook — and with the aim to explain what alternatives we might have to the monasterisation of the Web, I think it is appropriate to start with a short answer to these two basic questions.

 The Internet is fundamentally two things: computers and protocols.
 Computers understand each other because they speak the same language as defined by shared protocols.
 The driver of the success of the Internet is that being part of it has no entry barriers: protocols are free (like in “free beer”) and so is admission to the club.
-This largely explains why we have only one Internet covering the entire planet instead of multiple internets covering small parts if it.1 Once costs (virtually zero) and benefits (as large as the Internet) are accounted for, it is difficult to justify connecting to disconnected alternatives.
+This largely explains why we have only one Internet covering the entire planet instead of multiple internets covering small parts if it.[note]Altought we now give the unicity of the Internet for granted, an alternative scenario is as realistic as a printer that doesn’t work with your computer or a Skype account that doesn’t call a WhatsApp account.[/note] Once costs (virtually zero) and benefits (as large as the Internet) are accounted for, it is difficult to justify connecting to disconnected alternatives.

 The World Wide Web is not the Internet.
 The Web is the disordered collection of digital documents that are unambiguously accessible via the Internet.
 An order is not necessary because we can still find every document following the address that each online document is uniquely associated with.
 And to find our way to the document, we don’t actually use any index but simply interrogate a distributed register system to get a workable route to the document.
 Most of the documents that we find surfing the web are HTML pages (another free and open standard) but there is technically no limit to the kind of documents that people can share; in fact, the only limits that we see are legal limits.